ruiyuwangwry/rwang/index.md

 ## Bio

 I am now a PhD student in Temple University.
-My supervisor is Dr. Eric Borguet and Dr. Vincenzo Carnevale.
+My supervisor is Dr. Eric Borguet and Dr. Vincenzo Carnevale. <br>
 I am doing various types of research projects; I am focusing on water structures in several enviroments, such as chemical reactions in aqueous solutions, ion adsorption at water/alumina interfaces using both classical and ab initio molecular dynamics simulations, especially free energy calculations using enhanced sampling techniques.
-Our team are current investigating pKa calculations, surface-solute interactions and proton/hydroxide ion behavior.
+Our team are current investigating pKa calculations, surface-solute interactions and proton/hydroxide ion behavior.  <br>
 Besides "science", I am also interested in modern technologies such as machine learning and its applications, for example, how these tools and proper physics models help business analysis.

 ## Research Projects

 ## Publications
 Google scholar link

-(At Temple University)
+(At Temple University)<br>

-**Wang, R.**, Klein M., Carnevale V. & Borguet E. (2019) Investigation of water/solid interfaces by molecular dynamic simulations (in preparation)
+**Wang, R.**, Klein M., Carnevale V. & Borguet E. (2019) Investigation of water/solid interfaces by molecular dynamic simulations (in preparation) <br>
 **Wang, R.**, Carnevale V., Klein M. & Borguet E. First Principles Calculation of Water pKa Using the Newly Developed SCAN Functional.
 J. Phys.
 Chem.
 Lett.
-2020, 11, 54-59. (link)
+2020, 11, 54-59. (link) <br>
 **Wang, R.**; DelloStritto, M.; Remsing, R. C.; Carnevale, V.; Klein, M. L.; Borguet, E., Sodium Halide Adsorption and Water Structure at the α-Alumina(0001)/Water Interface.
 J. Phys.
 Chem.
-C 2019, 123, 15618-15628. (link)
+C 2019, 123, 15618-15628. (link) <br>

+(at Nankai University)<br>
+Constructing..

 You can use the [editor on GitHub](https://github.com/ruiyuwangwry/water_interface/edit/master/index.md) to maintain and preview the content for your website in Markdown files.